wpexpertsio/Post-SMTP/readme.txt

 = 2.1.4 - 2022-08-18 =
 * **NEW**
-* Added Twilio on Post SMTP Dashboard
-* Redirect user to wizard right after activation Plugin
+* Redirect the user to the setup wizard on activating the Plugin
-* Action Added post_smtp_before_reset_plugin Fires before resetting plugin
+* Added action hook, "post_smtp_before_reset_plugin" to add an event before resetting plugin
-* Action Added post_smtp_after_reset_plugin Fires after resetting plugin
+* Added action hook, "post_smtp_after_reset_plugin" to add an event after resetting plugin
-* Display a message to Grant Access.
+* Added notice to Grant Access after getting done with the wizard step to improve the UX

 * **FIXES**
-* Updated freemius due to PHP Version 8+ compatibility
+* Tweaks for PHP Version 8+ compatibility
 * Freemius Language FIX
-* Security Fix XSS from admin settings
+* Security Fix to avoid XSS from admin settings
-* MyMail to Mailster typo FIX
+* Mailster support updated for the latest version (thanks to @evrpress)
-* defualt to default typo FIX
+* Typo fix: defualt to default (thanks to @jsilvermist)

-* **TWEAK**
-* Improved Message-ID to prevent email from being SPAM
+* Updated email header to prevent email from being SPAM

 = 2.1.3- 2022-07-1 =
 * **FIX**